-Here are eight financial moves to think about after you get married:
+Here are eight financial to-dos to think about after you get married:

 Insure your wedding rings